MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/sample-solutions.md

 # required metadata
 title: "Solution templates for Machine Learning Server and R Server | Machine Learning Server "
+description: "These solution templates exist to help you accelerate time to value when using Machine Learning Server or Microsoft R Server"
 keywords: ""
 author: "dphansen"
 ms.author: "davidph"